Counting common perpendicular arcs in negative curvature: Geometry, dynamics and convexity

-We identify the unit tangent bundle $T^1N$ (endowed with Sasaki's Riemannian metric and its Riemannian distance) of a complete Riemannian manifold $N$ with the set of its locally geodesic lines $\ell:\RR\to N$, by the inverse of the map sending a (locally) geodesic line $\ell$ to its (unit) tangent vector $\dot{\ell}(0)$ at time $t=0$.
+We identify the unit tangent bundle $T^1N$ (endowed with Sasaki's Riemannian metric) of a complete Riemannian manifold $N$ with the set of its locally geodesic lines $\ell:\RR\to N$, by the inverse of the map sending a (locally) geodesic line $\ell$ to its (unit) tangent vector $\dot{\ell}(0)$ at time $t=0$.
 We denote by $\pi:T^1 N\to N$ the {\em basepoint projection}, given by $\pi(\ell)=\ell(0)$.

 The {\em geodesic flow} on $T^1N$ is the smooth one-parameter group of diffeomorphisms $(\flow{t})_{t\in\RR}$ of $T^1\wt M$, where $\flow{t} \ell\,(s)=\ell(s+t)$, for all $\ell\in T^1N$ and $s,t\in\RR$.
 The action of the isometry group of $N$ on $T^1N$ by postcomposition (that is, by $(\ga,\ell) \mapsto \ga\circ\ell$) commutes with the geodesic flow.